fishcakefish/AirBnB-Project/README.md

 https://fishbn2b-project.onrender.com/

 FishBn2B is an (attempted) clone of the website AirBnB, with my own style, gimmicks & beginner coding ability, using React Redux for my frontend.
 It features the usage of CRUD (Create, Read, Update and Destroy) through "spots"; this platform being used to rent or rent out places for a short period of time.
 Authentication & User data is also another big feature.
+This is my very first coding project

 Technologies Used:
     - React